Change Started

 Lead batteries pose a serious health impact, especially when exposed to children.
 This makes Lithium-ion batteries a critical element in our fight against climate change, reduction in greenhouse gases, and cleaning the planet.

 Although lithium isn’t a toxic heavy metal like lead or as polluting as coal-based power sources, it is not as good as it may seem to be.
 Skeptics have raised objections to the battery manufacturing process, especially the ineffective techniques used in some geographies.
-It also poses challenges during re-cycling, due to metals like cobalt, nickel that are used in the battery.
+It also poses challenges during re-cycling, due to metals like cobalt, and nickel that are used in the battery.

 In addition, there have been serious concerns about the mining impacts of lithium.
 The extraction of lithium requires the evaporation process, which requires loads of water – as per estimates of approximately 500,000 gallons per tonne of lithium.